-The OECD Environmental review of Ireland points out some country specificities causing environmental damage: parking space and water management.
+The OECD Environmental review of Ireland points out some country peculiarities causing environmental damage: parking space and water management.
 Despite considerable progress, additional effort is required to pursue the Sustainable Development Goals related to climate, energy, water and biodiversity.

 Ireland has among the highest rates of greenhouse gas emissions per capita in Europe according to the latest Environmental Performance Review of Ireland from the Organisation for Economic Cooperation and Development.
 Transport is the first source of greenhouse gas emissions in Ireland, and 74% of it comes from private car trips.
 Agriculture comes second.

 Ireland has a dispersed settlement pattern, 57% live in a rural area, and a low population density (69 people per sq km), making roads the dominant transport mode.
 Among 43 recommendations, the report suggests to gradually increase diesel taxes to match those on petrol.
 More expensive combustion engine cars should encourage people to switch to electric cars.
 This is so far a rather conventional suggestion that could be seen in most developed countries.

 But the OECD also emphasized that there is too much parking space in the country, which represents a “powerful subsidy to cars and car trips“.
 Over the past few years, Ireland has taken steps to reduce “excessive parking requirements for new developments” the report acknowledges.
 And the OECD to suggest a real-time dynamic parking fee as one of the potential solutions to better manage car trips.
 Several cities like San Francisco, Seattle or Washington D.C. are testing curbside parking prices adjusted to the occupation in real time by location.
 Moreover, less than 4% of drivers pay for parking when working in Dublin, encouraging people to use their cars to come to work.

 Wastewater is only managed with Ireland’s state budget